2022 MLS All-Star Game: Broadcasting

 The All-Star Game was broadcast in the United States on ESPN in English and Univision in Spanish.
 ESPN's coverage included play-by-play commentary by Jon Champion and analysis by Taylor Twellman, as well as studio coverage by Sebastian Salazar and Herculez Gomez—including pre-game, halftime, and post-game shows.
 The All-Star Skills Challenge was broadcast the day before on ESPN2.
 In Canada, TSN carried the match in English and TVA Sports in French.
 ESPN's international affiliates also broadcast the All-Star Game in Mexico, Latin America, and other countries.
 In the United Kingdom, the match was broadcast live on Sky Sports.

+The ESPN broadcast reached an estimated average of 334,000 viewers and peaked at 420,000 viewers; it was the most-viewed MLS All-Star Game since 2018.

 Skills Challenge

 The MLS All-Stars defeated Liga MX in the Skills Challenge, winning 3–2 across five events.
 The 2022 All-Star Game marked the return of "Goalie Wars", a head-to-head competition between goalkeepers, which was not televised and involved four MLS Next Pro players.